fastly/go-fastly/README.md

 compatibility will increment the third version component (`patch`).

-On the first Wednesday of each month, a release will be published including all breaking, feature, and bug fix changes which are ready for release.
+On the first Wednesday of each month, a release will be published including all breaking, feature, and bug-fix changes that are ready for release.
 If that Wednesday should happen to be a US holiday, the release will be delayed until the next available working day.